-William & Mary established the Brafferton Indian School, which was responsible for inculcating indigenous peoples with the values of the English colonizers with the intent of converting them to Christianity and denigrating native spirituality, identity and culture.
+William & Mary established the Brafferton Indian School, which was responsible for inculcating indigenous peoples with the values of the colonizing English settlers with the intent of converting them to Christianity and denigrating indigenous spirituality, identity, social practices, and culture.

 William & Mary is 35 miles from Old Point Comfort, where the first black Africans, kidnapped from the Kingdom of Ndongo (present day Angola), were sold by English privateers to English settlers in the eastern territory of what is now known as Virginia.
 This occurred in 1619 not long before the College was chartered in 1693.
 The Decolonizing Humanities Project recognized the relationship between these two dates, understanding and acknowledging that Williamsburg and William & Mary were built by the slave labor of kidnapped and enslaved Africans.
 We highlight that the university acknowledges that it “owned and exploited slave labor from its founding to the Civil War; and that it had failed to take a stand against segregation during the Jim Crow Era.”
 But we also stress how the United States remains built on social, political and governmental structures that perpetuate racial violence and inequities.
 We understand the role that higher education plays in perpetuating and shoring up racial capitalism in the country now known as the United States and globally.